How SHEN works

 Using the biofield qi (chi) from their hands, A SHEN therapist first relaxes the gripping contractions deep inside your body which are trapping the emotions, then repositions their hands to lift the emotion to the surface where it can freely dissipate.
 This process is repeated as necessary and sets the stage for a sound, positive physio-emotional shift.
 How do emotions get trapped in our body?
 What are the consequences of retained tension?
 Read

 react to emotional pain the same way they do to physical pain–by tensing and contracting (gripping) in an automatic reflex.
 In other words, our bodies tighten in an involuntary reflex whether we experience physical injury or emotional pain such as grief, fear, helplessness, revulsion, horror, shaming, demeaning, etc.

 Our bodies also react to anticipated or imagined pain.
 A stomach knotting in fear, a heart clenching in grief, a sinking feeling in our gut, or a jaw tightening enough to injure the TMJ are examples.

 If you watch an infant, an animal or a young child, you will clearly see them contract physically when they are startled or scared.
 The same reflex happens and is perceivable at every age and in living tissue of every species, down to a one celled amoeba which contracts when it is poked with a probe.

 ACPR is your body's way of protecting itself and minimizing tissue damage, such as from a hot stove or a broken bone's sharp ends.
 This gripping reflex is swift and usually releases as soon as the perceived threat passes.
-How fast one relaxes and how much one lets go depends on several variables, but if a painful experience is particularly shocking, intense or happens repeatedly, the physio-emotional grip releases more slowly, not completely, or sometimes not at all, and remains in the body as tension.
+How fast one relaxes and how much one lets go depends on several variables, but if a painful experience is particularly shocking, intense or happens repeatedly, the physio-emotional grip releases more slowly, not completely, and sometimes not at all, and remains in the body as tension.
 Other painful experiences produce further gripping, which layer on top of the original unreleased tension, until one is living with layers of chronic tension, much of which is held quite deeply in our bodies.